**PURRFECT START KITTEN PACKAGE**

 Give your new addition the very best start at a great price!

-Our package includes a full primary vaccination course (including feline leukaemia vaccine for cats); a microchip and worm and flea treatment for the first month; free insurance for the first month and a nail clip.
+Our package includes a full primary vaccination course (including feline leukaemia vaccine for cats); a microchip; worm and flea treatment for the first month and a nail clip.
 In addition, nurse led kitten clinics are available every month for the first year.

 The value of the package is around £100 but we are offering it at a fantastic price of just £60.